 A. Cost: The cost method is based on the original cost to the Company.
 This method is generally used in the early stages of a company's development until significant positive or negative events occur subsequent to the date of the original investment that dictate a change to another valuation method.
-Some examples of such events are: (1) a major recapitalization; (2) a major refinancing; (3) a significant third-party transaction; (4) the development of a meaningful public market for the company's common stock; and (5) significant positive or negative changes in the company's business.
+Some examples of such events are: (1) a major recapitalization; (2) a major 10

-- B. Private Market: The private market method uses actual third-party transactions in the company's securities as a basis for valuation, using actual, executed, historical transactions in the company's securities by responsible third parties.
-The private market method may also use, where applicable, unconditional firm offers by responsible third parties as a basis for valuation. - C. Public Market: The public market method is used when there is an established public market for the class of the company's securities held by the Company.
+B. Private Market: The private market method uses actual third-party transactions in the company's securities as a basis for valuation, using actual, executed, historical transactions in the company's securities by responsible third parties.
+The private market method may also use, where applicable, unconditional firm offers by responsible third parties as a basis for valuation.

+C. Public Market: The public market method is used when there is an established public market for the class of the company's securities held by the Company.
 The Company discounts market value for securities that are subject to significant legal and contractual restrictions.
 Other securities, for which market quotations are readily available, are carried at market value as of the time of valuation.